TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/resources.md

 - [Undergraduate Policies and Procedures](http://bulletin.temple.edu/undergraduate/academic-policies/)
 - Foreign Language Placement, Waiver, and Assessment Requests:

 For questions about placement, waivers, and assessments, please see the appropriate Arabic, Chinese, Japanese, Hebrew, Hindi, or Korean advisor.
 For languages that are not taught at Temple or that are taught outside of the department, please contact [Ms. Peggy Shadding](mailto:peggy.shadding@temple.edu) for information.

 For languages not offered at the university, students have the option of taking an Alta Services Translation Assessment Exam.
 Students should print the form Foreign Language Assessment Request and Certification and complete the first two sections, “Student Identification Information” and “Language Background and Information.”
 Students should next meet with an advisor, bringing this form as well as any relevant documentation, such as a transcript or diploma, to demonstrate their background in the assessment language.
 Students should then create an account and pay for the exam service online at [www.altatesting.com/purchase](www.altatesting.com/purchase) using group code TMPL.
 Once registered, students may then set up a time with Ms. Shadding for the exam to be proctored in her office.
 The exam is conducted orally via telephone.

-## Resources
+## Additional Resources

 - [Temple Programs](http://www.temple.edu/studyabroad/)(Japan, China, India)
 - [AIFS](https://www.aifsabroad.com/) (China, India)